aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 Since Global Tables cost the same as a single table in a region, and will also cause code redundancy between the two constructs, it will make sense to deprecate the construct and recommend users to use the Global Table construct instead.

-To do this, we will first need a defined migration path from Table to GlobalTable construct.
-This will be done by a blog post.
+#### MULTI_REGION_KEY support

+After deprecating `CUSTOMER_MANAGED` encryption mode, one of the new alternative will be `KEY_ARNS` mode.
+In this mode, the users are responsibile for creating the KMS keys, maintaining them and also adding ARNs to the global table construct.
+This will add churn for the users.
+An RFC can be done for finalizing user experience around provisioning multi region KMS keys.
+What this probably would involve is creating a multi region KMS key for the user and also creating stacks with replicated KMS key in requested regions.

 ## Appendix